maruf571/plan-generator/README.md

 ## How to run test
-On this project, there are  unit and intehration test.
+On this project, there are  unit and integration test.
 Integration test is time consuming test.
 I am using `it` profile for integration test.
 It is possible to run unit and integration alone.
 Please follow the instruction bellow.
  Maven lifecycle may help to understand the test and verify phase.